Fusted/learningreact/README.md

 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 In this app you can add or delete posts.
-Posts are kept in db.json.
+Posts are keeping in db.json.
 You can use search and filters